Bizzo1975/personal-website-gen/README.md

 ### Prerequisites

 - Node.js 18+
-- MongoDB (for database functionality) OR use mock data mode for development
+- PostgreSQL (for database functionality) OR use Docker for containerized development
 - GitHub account (for project integration)
-- Docker Desktop (optional, for containerized development)
+- Docker Desktop (recommended, for containerized development)

 ### Installation